piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 must only decide when these themes should be together and when they should be separated into single bundles.

 Consider the situation when you have three themes, where only two of them are related in some way and the third one is whole different (different logic or maybe different graphics).
-You can create a first bundle e.g. **FooBundle** for these two related themes and create a second bundle e.g. **BooBundle** for the third theme.
+For example you can create the first bundle **FooBundle** for these two related themes and create the second bundle **BooBundle** for the third theme.

 The directory structure could looks like below: